builtbycorelot/NFL/README.md

 ./runner.sh
 ```

 Metrics are written under `NFL-bench/results`.
-Open `NFL-bench/dashboard.html` in a browser to visualize the run.
+Open `NFL-bench/dashboard.html` in a browser to visualize CPU and memory usage.